– There’s a good reason why we exist today.

 - Data collection by design.
 Digital twins facilitate machine learning, statistics and insights-driven improvements.

 - A powerhouse for learning.
 From day 1, your digital twin collects actionable data.

 - Cost savings.
 All of the above results in a significantly more cost-efficient project.

-– I like it for several reasons, but the main thing for me is how we’re able to improve upon the old way of doing it.
-Capital projects are extremely information intensive, and the ol’ spreadsheets via e-mail loop takes up lots of time.
+– I like how we’re able to improve upon the old way of doing it.
+Capital projects are extremely information intensive, and the old spreadsheets via e-mail loop takes up lots of time.
 But we’re developing a new solution, where everything is collected and structured in a way that feels like 2021.
 This alone can save thousands of man-hours for a single project.

 Aize: A World of Many Languages

 Developer teams at Aize are careful not to limit themselves to certain tools.
 While they rely on some languages more than others – Java, C# and Typescript – they’re open for anything.

 – It all depends on the task at hand, he explains.